HRBP role in AI transformation: Why HRBPs must become design leaders

 2. Alignment to operating model shifts

-3. Capability and change enablement
+3. Capability and change readiness

 Practical implications for enterprise leaders

-For CHROs
+For CHROs:

 • Build HRBP capability in workflow mapping and AI fundamentals